 Do you need full coverage car insurance?

-First, determine your car’s actual cash value, or ACV.
+To determine this, start with your car’s actual cash value, or ACV.
 Next, compare the ACV with your annual premium payment.

 What is full coverage auto insurance?